 2. Chop your chocolate into small pieces and put it in a good-sized bowl that can withstand high heat.

 3. Put the cream in a pot.
 Heat it on medium until you start to see bubbles.
 At this point, watch the pot very closely as cream can easily spill out of a pot when it boils.

 4. Once the cream has come to a boil, quickly remove it from the burner.
-Add in your chocolate, spreading it out so it is covered by the cream as much as possible.
+Add it into your chocolate, pouring slowly so as not to splash.
+Spread the chocolate out evenly so it is covered by the cream as much as possible.

-5. After a couple of minutes, using a whisk, stir to combine the cream and chocolate.
+5. After a couple of minutes, using a whisk and starting from the center, stir to combine the cream and chocolate.
 Once all lumps have disappeared, add salt to taste.
 At this point, you can also add any other desired flavorings (see below for suggestions).

 6. Put your fondue into a fondue pot and light the flame underneath.
-If you do not have a fondue pot, you may wish to warm a heat-proof bowl in the oven and place it on a hot pad instead (alerting all fondue dippers that the fondue bowl is very hot!).
+If you do not have a fondue pot, you may wish to warm a heat-proof bowl in the oven and place it on a trivet (alerting all fondue dippers that the fondue bowl is very hot!).